n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Tapfiliate/README.md

 ### 3. Tapfiliate1 node (add:affiliateMetadata)

-This node will add metadata to the affiliate that we created in the previous node.
+This node will add metadata to the affiliate that we created with the previous node.

 ::: v-pre
 1. Select the credentials that you entered in the previous node.